InfinityHub/FE2D_forEM/docs/source/index.rst

    .. figure:: /MT2D_3layer\ (example\ 1)/mesh_files/MT_2D_3layer.pdf
       :scale: 50 %

-      A diagram of the 3-layer MT conductivity model.
+      *A diagram of the 3-layer MT conductivity model*.

 To solve for the MT equations for both TE and TM modes on the global domain, these steps can be followed: